“In the 1920s, it owned & operated 58 woolen mills across New England controlling 20% of the country’s woolen production.”

 *

-The American Woolen Company’s $95,000 purchase included the 2 main mills, several smaller mill related buildings and much of the vast real estate holdings of the Linn Manufacturing Company and the Archibald Linn Estate which included numerous homes and lots they had acquired or built.
-Many of these holdings were also real estate, houses and buildings which Archibald Linn had purchased over the years before his death in 1889.
+As noted, the American Woolen Company purchase included the 2 main woolen mills, several smaller mill related buildings and some of the vast real estate holdings of the Linn Manufacturing Company they had acquired or built.
+Many of these holdings were real estate, houses and buildings which Archibald Linn had purchased or built over the years before his death in 1889.

-The Linn Mills had utilized the natural resources of the Sebasticook River as their primary power source for their operations first by water driven means and later by steam.
-One of the first major upgrades made by the American Woolen Company in 1917 was to build a dedicated coal powered Boiler Room next to the lower mill replacing the former George W. Furber Jewelry Store.
+One of the first major upgrades made by the American Woolen Company in 1917 was to build a dedicated coal powered Boiler Room next to the lower mill replacing the former George W. Furber Jewelry Store (white building below).
+The Linn Woolen Mills had previously utilized the natural resources of the Sebasticook River as their primary power source for their operations first by water driven means and later by steam.

 American Woolen Company Lower Hartland Mill before the Boiler Room was built